corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## The CorDapp provider

-New CorDapps are installed using the CorDapp provider and are used to extend the behavior of the node.
+Use the CorDapp provider to install new CorDapps which extend the behavior of the node.

 Your node comes with several default CorDapps installed, which handle common tasks such as: